Welcome to the web site of the Escondido Amateur Radio Society.

 They regularly participate in drills, and are active in assisting with communications during times of disaster, such as Hurricane Katrina, and the wild-fires that we have in California.

-EARS also has a page on Facebook, as well as messaging & discussion groups on both Yahoo! & Google.
+EARS also has pages on Facebook and Twitter, as well as messaging & discussion groups on both Yahoo! & Google.

 Click on the links below to join: